AbhiXverse/Solidity-journey/Day 16/How Uniswap Works.md

     - the fee is distributed to the LPs based on their shares of the pool

 - Fee structure -
-    - In the future, Uniswap may adjust the fee to 0.25%, with the remaining
+    - In the future, Uniswap may adjust the fee to 0.25%, with the remaining 0.05% reserved as a protocol fee